MILL5/yocto/README.md

 #### Extensible API ####

 This has always been a goal for us.
 We realized very quickly that we could use our own extensibility to refactor yocto to be extremely simple, yet powerful.
-For example, we extended our own framework with Singleton and PerThread instancing.
+For example, we extended our own framework with Singleton, PerThread, and Pooled instancing.
 For us, that means the core framework has less code.
 Also, we are dogfooding our own API and have fixed several bugs by doing so.

 #### Lifetime Management ####

-We support three lifetimes currently, Multi-instance, Singleton, and PerThread.
+We support four lifetimes currently, Multi-instance, Singleton, PerThread, and Pooled.
 This combined with child containers gives you extensive lifetime management features.

 #### Fluent API ####

-We support a simple fluent-based API for registration with AsMultiple, AsSingleton, and AsPerThread.
+We support a simple fluent-based API for registration with AsMultiple, AsSingleton, AsPerThread and AsPooled.
 We definitely want to expand on this feature.

 #### Child Containers ####